heyjumanji/Zeppelinbot-Setup-Guide/README.md

 > [!NOTE]
-> We are on development of new website & we will transfer the Zeppelin to the new website with more information and better resources. thank you so much for supporting and giving it 10 stars! <3
+> We are on development of new website & we will transfer the Zeppelin to the new website with more information and better resources of the guide. thank you so much for supporting and giving it 10 stars! <3

 ![Banner](Assets/ZeppelinBot.png)
 # Introduction